Have you ever wondered what it would be like to live out on the road?

 We typically stay at RV parks, and we try to find state or county parks if possible.
 We’ve found they have the most affordable rates and usually the most space and quiet as well!
 Because we work full-time on the road, we need to have electricity and cell service or wifi, so we haven’t boondocked a lot.
 We don’t have a generator right now, so we mainly stay at RV parks and campgrounds.
 If we don’t have full hookups at a campground, then we’ll just fill all of our fresh water tank and stay about a week before we need to dump (we cook almost all of our meals and have quite a few dishes every day!).
 For communications, I have Verizon and my husband has Google Fi.
 We have a Verizon Jetpack mifi for internet too.

-When you’re not driving, where do you park and how long do you typically stay?
+When you’re not driving, where do you park your 5th wheel?

 We park more often than we drive.
 We prefer to stay a week at least in each place, so that we can balance work and adventure.
 This past winter, we actually stayed 2 1/2 months in Breckenridge, CO and then a month in Park City, UT and we LOVED staying planted a little longer!
 This past month, we traveled around British Columbia and Alberta and drove all the way back to Philadelphia in a few days, so it was a much busier time of travel!
 We definitely prefer longer stays though.

-Does anyone ever bother you out on the road or when you’ve set up a basecamp?
+Does people ever bother you out on the road or when you’ve set up a basecamp?

 We’ve never been bothered.
 The biggest annoyance is usually just other people watching you backup and maneuver into a spot!
 We did show up to one boondocking spot in Bend, Oregon that we didn’t feel comfortable at, so we didn’t stay there.
 We have friends that recommend having a “dog on board” sign or even leaving dog bowls out if you’re in a more remote spot to signal that you have a dog on board if you want to be extra safe!

-Do you have emergency backup plans in place for bad weather or anything else that may go wrong?
+Do you have an emergency backup plan for bad weather or anything else that may go wrong?

 If we’re nervous about the weather, we won’t drive.
 Wind and rain can be really scary in an RV, especially when it’s 35 feet long and over 10,000 pounds.
 We’ll stop if we have any concerns, and my husband always checks the weather before we drive.
 We use the Storm radar app and we’ve found it to be really reliable and helpful!